Killing of Ashli Babbitt: Life and views of Ashli Babbitt

 On January 6, prior to her arrival at the Capitol, Babbitt retweeted messages by Trump lawyer and QAnon promoter L. Lin Wood demanding that Vice President Mike Pence, Deputy Attorney General Rod Rosenstein and Supreme Court Chief Justice John Roberts resign and that charges be brought against Pence and Rosenstein.

 Capitol attack

-Speaker Pelosi was evacuated from the Capitol complex.
-It was reported that Vice President Pence had been also evacuated, but he remained in a secure location inside the Capitol.
+It was reported that Vice President Pence had also been evacuated, but he remained in a secure location inside the Capitol.

 Rioters occupied the empty Senate chamber while federal law enforcement officers defended the evacuated House floor.
 Capitol police were overrun by the rioters.

-Shooting during the attempted breach of the Speaker's Lobby
+Events

-At 2:44 p.m., law enforcement was trying to "defend two fronts" to the House Chamber, and "a lot of members [of Congress] and staff that were in danger at the time".
+At 2:44 p.m., law enforcement were trying to "defend two fronts" to the House Chamber, and "a lot of members [of Congress] and staff that were in danger at the time".
 Pipe bombs had been discovered outside the Democratic National Committee and the Republican National Committee, and Capitol Police officers had been warned that many attackers were carrying concealed weapons.